Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 +++
 date = "2022-09-04"
-title = "Behind made in China: the story of a Shenzhen worker in 2000" tags = ["china"] toc = true
+title = "The story of a Shenzhen worker in 2000" tags = ["china"] toc = true
 +++

 > It's from a Chinese podcast [故事FM, eposide 664](https://podcasts.apple.com/gb/podcast/e664-%E6%89%93%E5%B7%A5%E5%BC%82%E9%97%BB%E5%BD%95-%E6%B7%B1%E5%9C%B3-2000/id1256399960?i=1000575363625), they invite people to tell their own stories.

-> Shenzhen is one of the largest cities in China, most made-in-China product come from Shenzhen.
+> Shenzhen is one of the largest cities in China, most made-in-China electronics come from Shenzhen.

 > [Original page (wechat)](https://mp.weixin.qq.com/s/WrCJxqycUF7rW-q2RrAf_A) contains many pictures at that time.